 Enter Baby Turtles and Giant Surf Boards

-And I am proud to announce, that I learned to surf…. kind of.
+I am proud to announce that I also learned to surf…. kind of.
 If surfing means getting up on the surfboard, then I was definitely surfing.
 If surfing means staying on that said surfboard for long periods of time then I have a long way to go.
 My surfboard was easily 30 feet long; it was the size of station-wagon, and god speed to anyone that might have found themselves in the way of my long-board from hell.
 I know a few things now about surfing that I didn’t know before (although I had been out a few times unsuccessfully in Mancora, Peru and the Galapagos).

 1. Surfing is completely exhausting: Seriously, I would be in the water for 20 minutes and just trying to catch three waves is exhausting.

-2. Surfing is for compact people, not 6 foot 4’ people with enormous wingspans
+2. Surfing is for compact people, not 6 foot 4’ people with enormous wingspans.

 Nonetheless, getting smashed by Nicaraguan waves and occasionally getting up to ride on one was glorious.
 I especially liked it when I didn’t eat sand at the end of my ride.
-I am headed to Australia soon for Benny’s wedding in Sydney, and will be visiting Byron Bay, and will no doubt get to improve on this burgeoning new skill in my metaphorical life tool-belt.